DragonMinded/minidragon/README.md

  * CALLRI - Subtracts two from PC, stores the next instruction after this instruction to PC, then jumps to the relative offset from the next instruction.
 Return from this using “RET”.
 Implemented using a "PUSHIP" and a "JRI" instruction, meaning it is only useful for subroutines located close in memory.
 However, it can save several bytes.
  * PUSH x - Subtracts operand size from PC, stores the value of A/U/V/IP/SPC into the memory location PC.
 This is simply a virtual instruction that maps to "STOREA", "STOREU", "STOREV", "PUSHIP" or "PUSHSPC", so that the correct instruction doesn't have to be remembered.
  * PUSHI - Subtracts 1 from PC, stores immediate to memory location PC, clobbering A register.
 Implmented as a "DECPC" followed by a "STOREI" macro.
+ * PUSHADDR - Subtracts 1 from PC, stores low byte of 16-bit immediate value to memory location PC, clobbering A register.
+Then subtracts 1 again from the PC, stores the high byte of 16-bit immediate value to memory location PC, clobbering the A register again.
+Implemented as a pair of "DECPC" and "STOREI" macros.
+Takes an optional second parameter which is applied as an integer offset to the 16-bit value.
  * POP x - Loads the value of memory location PC into A/U/V/IP/SPC, adds operand size to PC.
 Works identically to "PUSH x" as a virtual instruction alias to several concrete instructions.
  * LOAD x - Loads the value pointed at in memory by PC to A/U/V. Alias for the various concrete load instructions, similar to "PUSH x" and "POP x".
  * STORE x - Stores the value in A/U/V into the memory location pointed at by PC.
 Alias for the various concrete store instructions, similar to "PUSH x" and "POP x".